Lymphedema

 Lymph nodes are an important part of your immune system that remove toxins from your bloodstream.

-When lymph nodes are damaged by cancer surgery or radiation, a fluid buildup called lymphedema causes swelling in arms or legs.
+When cancer surgery or radiation damages lymph nodes, fluid can build up, causing swelling in the arms or legs.
+This is called Lymphedema.
 Lymphedema is most common in the arms of breast cancer patients.

 Patients with breast cancer who have a mastectomy or lumpectomy with lymph node dissection and radiation have a 30 percent higher chance of developing lymphedema.

 While lymphedema is incurable, it is treatable.
-It is even preventable through an innovative plastic microsurgery procedure called LYMPHA.
-LYMPHA is offered only at a few hospitals in the country, including IU Health.
+It is even preventable through an innovative plastic microsurgery procedure called Lymphatic Microsurgical Preventive Healing Approach (LYMPHA).
+Only a few hospitals in the country, including IU Health, offer LYMPHA.

 Understanding Lymphedema